 In airports we are moving to someplace new or returning to someplace familiar.
 We are waiting interminable hours then squeezing into airplanes that take us 35,000 feet above the Earth and show us movies.
 We are victims of delays, layovers, plane cancellations, Customs, paperwork, pat downs, x rays and questions.
 For some, these indignities are acceptable.
 For others, they are barely tolerable.

 This trip, authorities with TSA, in Newerk, confiscate a small bottle of flavored rum that Scott is taking home to enjoy, legally bought at the Museo of Rum in Santo Domingo.
 The size of the bottle, according to the TSA limit, is “over the limit. ” The agent says ” leave it, or consume it now. ” Figuring they will give me a ticket for flying drunk next, I give up and leave the rum behind and board my plane for home.

-This trip is over, and, I hope, another is quickly on the way.
+This trip is over, and, I hope, another is quickly to follow.

 Even without my rum, which the TSA agents have already enjoyed, staying healthy and traveling is my Doctor’s best prescription.

 Most smoking in America has been banned from public buildings.
 All tobacco packaging has to contain scientific warnings that tobacco products are not good for your health.
 Tobacco is taxed at an exorbitant rate.
 Television advertising of tobacco products has been curtailed drastically.
 Multi-million dollar lawsuits have awarded money to smoking victims in large class action health related lawsuits.
 Doctors advise all their clients to quit.
 Smoking in movies and on television by actors and actresses has trickled to a few puffs each season.